KodywithaK/dqx-offline-localization/docs/WALKTHROUGH.md

 >
 > - #### 02
 >
->   - In Tsuskul Field's Shrine of Wisdom, speak with Master Toyohoro to begin the Trial of Wisdom
+>   - In Tsuskul Plains' Shrine of Wisdom (2F), speak with Master Toyohoro to begin the Trial of Wisdom
 >
 > - #### 03
 >